ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 #### Miscellaneous
 * `RESPAWNEDPLAYERS` - The players that respawned in the most recent spawn wave.
 This variable will not function before the first respawn wave.
+* `SERVERSTAFF` - The players on the server with RemoteAdmin access.